 - A15.
-[Deleted by the AUASB.
-Refer Aus A15.1]

-- Aus A15.1 The fundamental principles of professional ethics referred to in ASA 102 are:
+APES 110 Code of Ethics for Professional Accountants, referred to by ASA 102, establishes the fundamental principles of professional ethics assurance practitioners must comply with, and provides a conceptual framework for applying those principles.
+The fundamental principles are:

 - (a) Integrity;

 - (b) Objectivity;

 - (c) Professional competence and due care;

 - (d) Confidentiality; and

 - (e) Professional behaviour.

-In complying with ASA 102, threats to the assurance practitioner's compliance with relevant ethical requirements are required to be identified and appropriately addressed.
+APES 110 illustrates how the conceptual framework is to be applied in specific situations.
+In complying with the APESB 110, threats to the assurance practitioner's compliance with relevant ethical requirements are required to be identified and appropriately addressed.

 A16.
-In the case of an engagement to review financial statements, the assurance practitioner is to be independent of the entity whose financial statements are reviewed.
-Independence is described as comprising both independence of mind and independence in appearance.
+In the case of an engagement to review financial statements, APES 110 requires that the assurance practitioner be independent of the entity whose financial statements are reviewed.
+APESB 110 describes independence as comprising both independence of mind and independence in appearance.
 The assurance practitioner's independence safeguards the assurance practitioner's ability to form a conclusion without being affected by influences that might otherwise compromise that conclusion.
 Independence enhances the assurance practitioner's ability to act with integrity, to be objective and to maintain an attitude of professional scepticism.